-Our day calls for a lot of soul-searching and being a thoughtful introvert, I can appreciate the challenge of trying to draw in a lot of information and comes to grips with my own thoughts (not that it matters much, the internet is full of thought but almost no hearing so the vanity of hearing myself speak seems to have little use.)
-This isn’t a pity party just a simple recognition that one small voice is simply that, maybe I should yell louder!
+Our day calls for a lot of soul-searching and being a thoughtful introvert, I can appreciate the challenge of trying to draw in a lot of information and come to grips with my own thoughts (not that it matters much, the internet is full of thought but almost no hearing so the vanity of hearing myself speak seems to have little use.)
+This isn’t a pity party just a simple recognition that one small voice is simply that…

-But the world is stuck much as it was in Columbus’ day.
-See, now we can go on a rampage about all of that but… Everyone in Columbus’ day was obsessed with traveling East, no one dared to venture west, the map wasn’t complete, too many unknowns, there’s money to be made sailing East.
-Someone had to go west, Columbus had the nerve to venture out of the box, out of the norm, say things people didn’t want to hear, sell his idea to someone with enough nerve to do the same, no easy task.
+But the world is stuck as much as it was in Columbus’ day.
+See, now we can go on a rampage about all of that but… Everyone in Columbus’ day was obsessed with traveling east, no one dared to venture west, the map wasn’t complete, too many unknowns, there’s money to be made sailing east.
+Someone had to go west, Columbus had the nerve to venture out of the box, out of the norm, say things people refused to hear, sell his idea to someone with enough nerve to do the same, no easy task.
+A culture that was stuck, never underestimate the difficulty of swaying a stuck culture.
+In the sermon on the mount Jesus says a number of times, “You’ve heard it said in days of old…, but I say to you….”
+It’s Jesus’ way of saying “You’re stuck.”

 The world is in need of mystics and a revolution.
 Mystics have an uncanny ability to unmask the truth of human society.
+They say things the status quo doesn’t want to hear.
 The trouble in our day is no one will listen to even handed statements about the nature of our problems in society.
-Say anything that ventures off too far to one side and immediately this blog with be too conservative or too liberal.
+Say anything that ventures off too far to one side and immediately this blog will be too conservative or too liberal.
 Here’s what I’d like to say…

 But it wouldn’t matter.
-I thought about coming up with a list of point/counterpoint items, the only thing people would read are the points that they can chalk up to their side.
+I thought about coming up with a list of point/counterpoint items, the only thing people would read are the points that they can chalk up to their side and completely ignore any counterpoint to their point.
 In the end I wonder why we don’t value life anymore?
 I wonder why we don’t hold people personally accountable for their own actions?
 I wonder why no one seems to value the golden rule?
 “Do unto others as you would have them do unto you.”

 Revolutions without a mystic(good valuable questions) will simply lead to throwing the baby out with the bath water in nonsensical ways, or lead us back to where we started because the nonsense we tried could never have worked out.